feenkcom/gtoolkit/README.md

 ## How to load

-You can load the whole code in both Pharo 6.1 and in Pharo 7.0 using the following snippet:
+You can load the whole code in Pharo 6.1 using the following snippet:

 ```
+"If you want Iceberg integration, uncomment the next line"
-Iceberg enableMetacelloIntegration: true.
+"Iceberg enableMetacelloIntegration: true."
 Metacello new
    baseline: 'GToolkit';
    repository: 'github://feenkcom/gtoolkit/src';